thegworld/gtx-browser/docs/linux/build_instructions.md

 ### Docker requirements

-While it is not a common setup, Chromium compilation should work from within a Docker container.
+While it is not a common setup, GTx Browser compilation should work from within a Docker container.
 If you choose to compile from within a container for whatever reason, you will need to make sure that the following tools are available: